Public Transit Operators Across the Globe Select Conduent to Advance Fare Collection Systems

 Upgraded fare collection systems to touch the lives of up to approximately 2 million passengers every day

-FLORHAM PARK, N.J., Dec.
+FLORHAM PARK, New Jersey, Dec.
 18, 2019 /PRNewswire/ -- Conduent Incorporated (NYSE: CNDT) today announced that it has been selected by multiple public transportation providers around the world to upgrade their fare collection systems, touching the lives of up to approximately 2 million passengers every day.

 Europe